xdavidel/dwl/README.md

 - attachbottom - new clients will be added to the bottom of the stack.
 - shiftview - move a client in the stack.
 - focusMonPointer - move the cursor to a newly focused monitor.
+- type_hide - hide the cursor when typing.

 ## Building dwl